This shortcut aioli only takes minutes to prep and is perfect for serving with any meal!

 This post may contain affiliate links.
 Please read our disclosure policy.

-Aioli comes from the Mediterranean, but there are different variations coming from Spain, France—and many other places.
+• What is Aioli?
+Aioli originates from the Mediterranean, but there are variations from Spain, France, and many other regions.
 It’s similar to mayonnaise in that it is an emulsified oil with minced garlic and sometimes other flavorings like lemon, chipotle, or even truffle oil!

-This short-cut version uses mayonnaise, garlic, and lemon and takes just a few minutes to prepare.
+• Flavor: This shortcut version uses mayonnaise, garlic, and lemon and takes just a few minutes to prepare.

 How to Make Garlic Aioli